martensson/f5ctl/README.md

 # f5ctl

-*A quick and easy way to control clusters of F5 BIGIPs*
+*A REST API Proxy to quick and easy control clusters of F5 BIGIPs*

 f5ctl is built in Go for easy deployment, concurrency and simplicity.

+It serves a simple REST API that can be used to get status on nodes and to change their status.
+It will auto-detect the Bigip that is Active in a cluster.

 ### Installing from source